codefinity/oeuvre/README.md

 ## Introducing Oeuvre

 Oeuvre is a social article publishing portal that enables users to write and publish and share their articles.
 At some level Oeuvre is an Experimental Test-Bed for Evolutionary Architecture.
-This project will also demonstrate how quickly and efficiently DDD aligns to the changes in business.
+This project will show how quickly and efficiently DDD aligns to the changes in business.

 The technology stack used is .Net, but the concept can be applied to all the programming language that supports OOPS.